 Attendance at school is important for many reasons.
 Students who maintain exemplary attendance records achieve higher grades and develop a strong work ethic, better preparing for college and life after college.
-Additionally, it is the belief of the ACPA staff that consistent participation in the educational process improves self worth and is important for positive social, mental and emotional development in teenagers.

-The law also says that schools are responsible for enforcing for enforcing as attendance policy and involving the court system when students become truant.
+The law also says that schools are responsible for enforcing an attendance policy and involving the court system when students become truant.
 According to state law, school must consider both excused and unexcused absences, when determining whether a student is "excessively absent."
 When enough unexcused absences are accumulated by a student, the student becomes truant.
-Requirements for excused absences are listed on pages 5,6, and 7.
-Truancy policies and procedures are explained on page 9.
-Also according to state law, students must be automatically withdrawn from the school after missing 72 consecutive hours of learning opportunities.
+Also, according to state law, students must be automatically withdrawn from the school after missing 72 consecutive hours of learning opportunities.
 ACPA understands that illness and life events will occasionally prevent students from attending school.
-The ACPA staff is committed to helping students maintain regular attendance.